 The GSO team tracks world events on a daily basis for potential impacts on Deloitte’s people and member firms.
-When a crisis occurs, the GSO, in conjunction with DTTL’s Global Crisis Management Team, responds swiftly to help member firms account for the safety of their people, provide necessary relief, and resume normal business operations as soon as possible.
+When a crisis occurs, the GSO, in conjunction with DTTL’s Global Crisis Management Team, responds swiftly to help member firms account for the safety of their people, provide necessary relief and resume normal business operations as soon as possible.

-On an average day, Deloitte member firms may have more than 20,000 people traveling to serve clients—the GSO works with member firms to ensure Deloitte people are aware of risks before they travel.
+On an average day, Deloitte member firms may have more than 20,000 people travelling to serve clients—the GSO works with member firms to ensure Deloitte people are aware of risks before they travel.
 This includes access to a "Know Before You Go" series of e–learning courses and videos, as well as a comprehensive travel security website containing the latest security bulletins, assessments, country risk ratings and other resources for travelers.

-Threats come in many sizes and forms, including geopolitical instability, crime, natural disasters, and health emergencies.
+Threats come in many sizes and forms, including geopolitical instability, crime, natural disasters and health emergencies.
 GSO team members stand ready to help keep Deloitte people safe.

 Read the full article on how Deloitte is keeping people safe in our Global Report.

 On 8 November 2013, Typhoon Haiyan made its landfall in the Philippines, resulting in widespread damage.
 Deloitte colleagues from across the globe immediately came forward to help, including China, Japan, Middle East, South Africa, Spain and Sweden.
 Together, Deloitte raised more than US$270,000 to support the relief and rebuilding efforts in the Philippines, as well as in Vietnam, which was hit by floods caused by the typhoon.